textpattern/textpattern-toolbelt/announcements.md

 Thank you!
 ```

-## Update .com
+## Update .com blog post

-* add link to Latest Happenings thread.
+Add link to Latest Happenings thread.

 ## Twitter

-* exude just the right amount of smugness and understatedness.
+Exude just the right amount of smugness and understatedness.